fkyprianou/deved-platform/content/blog/en/live-captions-api-is-in-beta.md

 ![](/content/blog/live-captions-api-is-in-beta/yougov-poll.jpeg)

-# How the Live Captions API Works.
+# How the Live Captions API Works

 The Live Captions API takes the audio streams (from both Video and SIP dial-in participants) that come through the Media Router and passes them to a transcription service.